seamapi/docs/doc-snippet-bot/README.md

 ## Running the Tests

-You should test different files using e.g. `npx ava ./tests/find-files-to-inject-properties-into.test.ts`.
+You can test individual files
+using e.g. `npx ava ./tests/find-files-to-inject-properties-into.test.ts` or all of them at once using `npm run test`.